School: Health and Rehabilitation Sciences

 The Honors Program in the School of Health and Rehabilitation Sciences enhances the student experience in many ways, all of which further prepare students for the next step in their academic or professional careers.
 Activities eligible for Honors designation include service projects, study abroad, leadership in student organizations and research.
 For additional information regarding eligibility and requirements, please visit our website.

 The Health Sciences Scholars Program and the Dunn Sport and Wellness Scholars Program may be of particular interest to students interested in the major because they bring together students with interests in the many health programs offered at Ohio State.

 Learn more about the Honors and Scholars Programs at honors-scholars.osu.edu.

-Almost 100 percent of respiratory therapy graduates earn their Certified Respiratory Therapist credential, and over 90 percent earn their Registered Respiratory Therapist credential or equivalent speciality credential in pulmonary function technology, polysomnography or neonatal pediatrics.
+Almost 100% of respiratory therapy graduates earn their Certified Respiratory Therapist credential, and over 90% earn their Registered Respiratory Therapist credential or equivalent specialty credential in pulmonary function technology, polysomnography or neonatal pediatrics.

 Respiratory therapy has a projected job growth at almost twice the national average, including over 4,000 job openings annually.

 Many recent graduates find jobs at major medical centers, in community hospitals and in children’s hospitals.
 Others work for home care providers, medical specialists, lung associations, colleges and universities, pharmaceutical companies, respiratory equipment manufacturers, and suppliers.